ankaAR/bestiario5e/_creatures/strahd-von-zarovich.md

 >Harmed by Running Water: He takes 20 acid damage if he ends his turn in running water.

->Stake to the Heart: If a piercing weapon made of wood is driven into his heart while he is incapacitated in his coffin, he is paralyzed until the stake is removed.
+>Stake to the Heart: If a piercing weapon made of wood is driven into his heart while he is incapacitated in his coffin, he is paralizado until the stake is removed.

 >Sunlight Hypersensitivity: While in sunlight, Strahd takes 20 radiant damage at the start of his turn, and he has disadvantage on attack rolls and ability checks.